|Nutritional Guidelines (per serving)|

 This salad is the perfect dish to bring to a cookout or picnic since there is no lettuce that will get soggy.
 It is also a bit out of the ordinary and will add color to any buffet table while offering guests something different and delicious.

-- Place the watermelon in a bowl, top with most of the onions, and then add the feta cheese.
+Place the watermelon in a bowl, top with most of the onions, and then add the feta cheese.

-- Place the remaining onions on top.
+Place the remaining onions on top.

-- Sprinkle with balsamic vinegar and serve.
+Sprinkle with balsamic vinegar and serve.

-Make sure to buy a seedless watermelon so you are not stuck removing the seeds before cutting it up.
+- Buy seedless: Make sure to buy a seedless watermelon so you are not stuck removing the seeds before cutting it up.

-If you prefer the feta cheese to get somewhat creamy and meld into the dressing, then you should use crumbled feta; but if you would rather have the cheese remain separate and firm, make sure to use cubed feta cheese.
+- Cheese matters: If you prefer the feta cheese to get somewhat creamy and meld into the dressing, then you should use crumbled feta; but if you would rather have the cheese remain separate and firm, make sure to use cubed feta cheese.
 You can also add it at the very end, after you have dressed the watermelon and onions with the balsamic vinegar, to keep it from getting mushy.